Labs64/netlicensing.io/_posts/2024-04-27-how-usage-based-billing-is-transforming-industries.md

 10. **Support for Multiple Pricing Metrics** NetLicensing allows businesses to define different pricing metrics, such as per transaction, per unit, per time period, etc. This flexibility helps in creating tailored billing models that reflect the unique value proposition of the business.

-By leveraging these features, NetLicensing can effectively support businesses in adopting and managing usage-based billing models, leading to more accurate revenue capture, improved customer satisfaction, and streamlined billing operations.
+By leveraging these features, *NetLicensing can effectively support businesses in adopting and managing usage-based billing models*, leading to more accurate revenue capture, improved customer satisfaction, and streamlined billing operations.